pkardas/notes/books/ddia.md

 - set up detailed monitoring

 *Scalability* - system's ability to cope with increased load.
-Load can be described with a few numbers (load parameters) , eg. requests per second, read/write ratio, number of simultaneous connections, hit rate on cache or something else.
+Load can be described with a few numbers (load parameters) , e.g. requests per second, read/write ratio, number of simultaneous connections, hit rate on cache or something else.

 *Describing performance*

 Response times (client waiting time) vary, always look at averages or medians (p50).
 In order to know how bad you outliers are you need to look at 95th, 99th and 99.9th percentiles.
 High percentiles (tail latencies) are important because they directly affect users' experience.
-Anyhow optimising 99.99th percentile might be really expensive.
+Anyhow, optimising 99.99th percentile might be really expensive.

 SLO (service level objectives) and SLA (service level agreements) - contracts that define the expected performance and availability of a service.
 Example SLA: service up and median response time < 200 ms, 99th percentile < 1s.
 High